purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 LSM6DSV IMU chips and SlimeVR trackers using this IMU can be bought at [Panda Trackers](https://discord.gg/VPjtkujaVs).

 This IMU has been tested for over 3 months, very good performance has been confirmed by over 50 users already.
-LSM6DSV sfusion firmware is stable and has been merged to the main SlimeVR branch now.
+LSM6DSV sfusion firmware is stable and has been merged to the main SlimeVR branch.

 ---
 ## LSM6DSO